 Identify himself/herself to the DDS and provide professional documentation of the disability.
 Start this process by filling out this Confidential Registration Form.
 Once the form is submitted, a Disability Specialist will contact you to determine specific documentation that may be necessary.

 University ADA and Affirmative Action Statement

-Any student having a complaint or observation about a possible discriminatory act or practice should contact the ADA/504 Coordinator in the Office of Equity and Diversity.
+Any student having a complaint or observation about a possible discriminatory act or practice should contact the ADA/504 Coordinator in the ADA/504 Coordinator.